-So far we looked at the different persona creating the content and we looked at the persona consuming the content but sometimes it is also an important requirement that a typical content type has to be consumed either on a desktop, or in a web based client, or on a mobile device.
+So far we looked at the different persona creating the content and we looked at the persona consuming the content but sometimes it is also an important requirement that a typical content type has to be consumed either on a desktop, or in a web-based client, or on a mobile device.

-In addition to understanding who the main target audience is for SAP BusinessObjects Analysis, edition for OLAP, it is also important to understand the strength and the weaknesses of the product.
+In addition to understanding who the main target audience is for SAP BusinessObjects Analysis, edition for OLAP, it is also important to understand the strength and weaknesses of the product.

-weaknesses of SAP BusinessObjects Analysis, edition for OLAP should not surprise us, as SAP BusinessObjects Analysis, edition for OLAP is a multi-dimensional analytical BI client focusing on the self-service aspect and on strong support of hierarchical capabilities and less on layout and print.
+weaknesses of SAP BusinessObjects Analysis, edition for OLAP should not surprise us, as SAP BusinessObjects Analysis, edition for OLAP is a multi-dimensional analytical BI client focusing on the self-service aspect and on the strong support of hierarchical capabilities and less on layout and print.

 Fig: Comparison Matrix

 - Highly formatted reporting refers to the ability to create a report where the actual BI client provides the designer with full control over the layout and allows the designer to create a report that looks identical on the desktop, the web, a mobile device, and when being exported.
-An example for this type of report is a legal report, which has to follow specific legal rules and forms.
+An example of this type of report is a legal report, which has to follow specific legal rules and forms.

 - Parameterized and Dynamic Layout is a report which allows the consumer of the information by simply answering a few questions – this could be in form of parameters – to influence the layout of the report.
 Imagine you have a report that is asking the consumer of the report if the data should be shown in form of a table or a chart or if both elements are required, and the consumer can make that choice each time the report is opened.

 - Self Service reporting refers to the category where the business user does not rely on the IT department to either create or change the report, but instead the business user has all the necessary tools to create and change the content by him – or herself.
-Here in the self-service reporting category it is important that the BI client provides all necessary functionality that is required by the business user to build and change reports, without having to rely on IT.
+Here in the self-service reporting category, it is important that the BI client provides all necessary functionality that is required by the business user to build and change reports, without having to rely on IT.

-- In the category of the hierarchical capabilities, functionality such as being able to expand a hierarchy to a specific level or to be able to leverage the hierarchy itself as part of the report and charts are important.
+- In the category of hierarchical capabilities, functionality such as being able to expand a hierarchy to a specific level or to be able to leverage the hierarchy itself as part of the report and charts are important.
 In addition functionality such as being able to switch between hierarchies, ranking information along hierarchies and advanced functionality such as being able to skip levels of a hierarchy are also relevant in this category.

-- With Product Interoperability we are describing the ability of the BI clients to pass a given context and the data to each other, and to also pass over the context.
-For example SAP BusinessObjects Analysis, edition for OLAP allows you to create a jump link navigation to Crystal Reports based content.
+- With Product Interoperability, we are describing the ability of the BI clients to pass a given context and the data to each other and to also pass over the context.
+For example SAP BusinessObjects Analysis, edition for OLAP allows you to create a jump link navigation to Crystal Reports-based content.

 - Guided Navigation refers to the ability to create not just simple content, but also to include guiding steps for the consumer of the information.
 Let’s assume you are the manager of the finance department and you are looking at a profitability analysis.
-In addition to being able to navigate in the data itself the content also provides a set of predefined steps, such as the Top and Bottom 10 products based on Production costs and a predefined navigation to show the products with the highest and lowest margin.
-The BI tool not only allows to show the actual content, but provides the ability to create those type of preconfigured navigations for the consumer
+In addition to being able to navigate in the data itself, the content also provides a set of predefined steps, such as the Top and Bottom 10 products based on Production costs and predefined navigation to show the products with the highest and lowest margin.
+The BI tool not only allows to show the actual content but provides the ability to create those type of preconfigured navigations for the consumer

-- In the category Mobile Reporting we are comparing the ability to leverage the content that was created and to consume the content via a mobile device.
+- In the category Mobile Reporting, we are comparing the ability to leverage the content that was created and to consume the content via a mobile device.
 It is also important that this category is not just purely looking at the consumption of the content but also the types of navigations and interactions that are available for the content on the mobile device.